 2) Salar de Uyuni, Bolivia

-When it rains the crust becomes a huge salty mirror.
-The salt flat contains a large amount of chemical matters ranging from potassium, sodium, magnesium and while around fifty to seventy percent of the world’s lithium resources are extracted from this location.
+When it rains, the crust becomes a huge salty mirror.
+The salt flat contains a large number of chemical matters ranging from potassium, sodium, and magnesium.
+At the same time, around fifty to seventy percent of the world’s lithium resources are extracted from this location.

 NASA uses this giant flat mirrored surface to calibrate their satellites from space.